 Non-Contributory RESP:

-In essence, government grants are like a gift to your child’s education fund, and they are not tied to your residency status.
-Even if you leave Canada permanently, the grants will remain safely within the RESP.
-Consequently, your child can access these funds when they pursue post-secondary education, whether they choose to study in Canada or abroad.
-This flexibility is one of the main benefits of a non-contributory RESP.
+In a way, government grants are a gift to your child’s education fund, and are not associated with where you live.
+“The grants will stay inside the RESP even if you leave Canada for good,” he said.
+As a result, your child has access to those funds when they go to post-secondary school, whether it’s here in Canada or outside the country.
+This flexibility is one of the key advantages of a non-contributory RESP.

 Self-Contributory RESP: